Tuesday, May 12, 2026

 When is ClassNotFoundException thrown

-ClassNotFoundException is thrown when a Java application tries to load in a class through its string name but definition for the class with the specified name could not be found.
+ClassNotFoundException is thrown when the Java ClassLoader tries to load a class through its string name but the class definition cannot be found in the classpath.

 Methods that can be used for loading a class through its String name are as following-